fluencelabs/examples/aqua-examples/near-integration/README.md

 }
 ```

-Give the already implemented `view_account` and `tx_status` functions a try or add more methods from the RPC API.
-We are looking forward to your pull requests.
+Give the already implemented `view_account` and `tx_status` functions a try or add more methods from the RPC API -- we are looking forward to your pull requests.

 ### Summary